deckhouse/virtualization/docs/USER_GUIDE.md

 AccessMode:

-- `ReadWriteOnce (RWO)` - only one instance of the virtual machine is granted access to the disk.
 - `ReadWriteMany (RWX)` - multiple disk access.
 Live migration of virtual machines with such disks is possible.
+- `ReadWriteOnce (RWO)` - only one instance of the virtual machine is granted access to the disk.
+Live migration of virtual machines with such disks is possible only in the DVP commercial editions.
+Live migration is only available if all disks are connected statically via (`.spec.blockDeviceRefs`).
+Disks connected dynamically via `VirtualMachineBlockDeviceAttachments` must be reconnected statically by specifying them in `.spec.blockDeviceRefs`.

 When creating a disk, the controller will independently determine the most optimal parameters supported by the storage.